programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 word: .	upos: PUNCT
 ```

-We will now do the same for our French sentence using the same syntax, but with the French model:
+We will now do the same for our French sentence using the same syntax, with the French model:

 ```python